Introduction to Simple Linear Regression

 Let’s make it simple.
 How it all started?

 It all started in 1800 with Francis Galton.
 He studied the relationship in height between fathers and their sons.
-He observed a pattern: Either son’s height would be as tall as his father’s height or the son’s height will tend to be closer to the overall avg height of all people.
+He observed a pattern: Either the son’s height would be as tall as his father’s height, or the son’s height would be closer to all people’s overall avg height.
 This phenomenon is nothing but regression.

 How we do Regression?

 Calculating a regression with only two data points:

 We want to find the best regression to draw a line that is as close to every dot as possible.
 In the case of two data points, it’s easy to draw a line; just join them.

 Now, if we have a number of data points now, how to draw the line that is as close as possible to each data point.